smattymatty/portfolio_server/B_markdown_files/spellbook/sb_intro.md

     # other includes...
 ]
 ~~~
-This setup maps your processed markdown files to URLs prefixed with /spellbook/, making it easy to access all converted content as if it were part of your Django app.
-Each markdown file is available at a route based on its relative path in SPELLBOOK_MD_PATH, automatically linking your processed markdown content for seamless browsing.
+This setup maps your processed markdown files to URLs prefixed with `/spellbook/`, making it easy to access all converted content as if it were part of your Django app.
+Each markdown file is available at a route based on its relative path in `SPELLBOOK_MD_PATH`, automatically linking your processed markdown content for seamless browsing.
 ### How Views and URLs Are Generated

 When you run the command, Django Spellbook processes all markdown files in the directory specified by `SPELLBOOK_MD_PATH`.
 Here's a step-by-step breakdown of how URLs and views are generated during this process: